jamescherti/outline-indent.el/README.md

 You can also indent/unindent and move subtree up and down using:

+- `(outline-backward-same-level)` and `(outline-forward-same-level)`: Move backward/forward to the indentation level of the current line.
 - `(outline-indent-demote)` and `(outline-indent-promote)`: Indent or unindent the entire subtree.
 - `(outline-indent-move-subtree-down)` and `(outline-indent-move-subtree-up)` to move the current subtree up or down.
 - `(outline-insert-heading)` to insert a new line with the same indentation level/depth as the current line just before the next heading that shares the same or less indentation level.